-What we need right now is to focus on managing the indemnity care where the insurers can manage the healthcare delivery.
-With the unavoidable rise in premiums in the future, It is important that the employers explore some alternate strategies like:
+What we need right now is to focus on managing the indemnity care so the insurers can manage the healthcare delivery.
+With the unavoidable rise in premiums in the future, it is important that employers explore some alternate strategies like:

-• High deductibles: Deductibles means the cost which the insurance company will not pay.
-The claimant is supposed to bear that cost and over and above that falls under the insurance coverage
+• High deductibles: Deductibles mean the cost which the insurance company will not pay.
+The claimant is supposed to bear that cost and, over and above, that falls under the insurance coverage.

 • Introduction of waiting periods for pre-existing diseases, etc. (benefits restriction)

-All being said, however, there is a catch to it, if not communicated properly these changes in policy terms are perceived negatively by employees.
+All being said, however, there is a catch to it.
+If not communicated properly, these changes in policy terms are perceived negatively by employees.
 Consequently, many employers either simply bear the cost of an increased premium year after year or face the risk of diminished employee satisfaction.
-There is an urgent need to develop long-term measures and metrics which would help in containing costs and ensuring the effective management of health benefits.
+There is an urgent need to develop long-term measures and metrics that would help in containing costs and ensuring the effective management of health benefits.

 Companies should consider a flexible benefits strategy and the kind of structure that would be most appropriate in the context of employee satisfaction, expense control, and revenue growth.
 That brings us to the next crucial part, claim control.
 Let’s see what we can do to control and manage that part!

 Certain restrictions can be built into policy to avail and optimize the premium to coverage benefit of the policy, restrictions like: